colinbazzano/grokking-algorithms/README.md

     When you write a recursive function, you have to tell it when to stop recursing.
     That's why every recursive function has two parts: the base case and the recursive case.

+    Often, when you're writing a recursive function involving an array, the base case is often an empty array or an array with one element.

+## Divide and Conquer

+    When you approach a problem, you should think, "Can I solve this if I use divide and conquer?"

+    One example of D&C is quicksort.

+Euclid's algorithm is good to know, and you can learn more [here](https://www.khanacademy.org/computing/computer-science/cryptography.modarithmetic/a/the-euclidean-algorithm)

+Practical Divide and Conquer tactics:

+1. Figure out the base case.
+This should be the simplest possible case.
+2. Divide or decrease your problem until it becomes the base case.